amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

 A common problem with large JS web apps developed is that it became pretty messy really quick.
 The lacks of structure it’s hard to maintain.
 This is where Backbone comes into play.
 It provides structure to organize the code and increase maintainability.
 Backbone is not the only one; in fact, there are many JS frameworks that accomplish similar results like Ember.js, Angular.js and so on.
 However, I choose Backbone because is one of the most widely spread framework in its category.
 It has a vibrant community and it’s also being fully used in production for a considerable number of big companies like: Wal-Mart mobile, Groupon, Khan Academy, Pandora, Wordpress, Foursquare, and so on.

+<a id="start"></a>

 ## Just enough to get started with Backbone.js

 Backbone.js has hard dependency on underscore.js and a soft dependency on jQuery.
 It’s composed by the following modules:

    * Views
    * Events
    * Models
    * Collections
    * Routers

 ## Shut up and show me the code!

 Alright! the way we are going to explore all of these modules it’s through examples.
-This is a practical tutorial that I wish I have it when I stared learning.
-So, this is a fat-free walkthrough Backbone.js, as simple as it could be, all the code is in one file just for didactical purposes (no hidden magic tricks, all cards are in the board).
+This is a practical tutorial that I wished I had it when I stared learning.
+So, this is a fat-free walkthrough Backbone.js, as simple as it could be, all the code is in one file just for didactical purposes (no hidden magic tricks, all cards are on the board).

 The first example is a ‘Hello World’ app in Backbone and the second it’s a Todo App.
 After doing these 2 apps, you’ll see in action every Backbone module and have practical understanding about them.